 - Table of costs

-Table of costs Amount Cost Type £8 per individual sessions
+Table of costs Amount Cost Type £10 per individual sessions £40 for 5 sessions

 - Cost Details

 - Reduction for 2 children from the same family